 It’s the reason why patients can send healthcare data from their Bluetooth-enabled blood pressure cuff to their provider’s electronic health record (EHR).
 It’s how an emergency room (ER) physician can access test results from a patient’s cardiologist with the click of a button.
 Or why a primary care physician can directly send electronic care summaries to a gastroenterologist when referring patients.
-It’s also the driving force behind a payer's or health system's governance, risk management, and compliance (GRC) strategy.
+It’s also a driving force behind a payer's or health system's risk management and compliance strategy.

 We’re talking about healthcare interoperability—the ability of different information systems, devices, and applications to access, exchange, integrate, and cooperatively use healthcare data in a coordinated way.
 The goal?
 To provide timely and seamless access to information that can optimize health outcomes and improve patient care.
 There are countless examples of interoperability in healthcare, all of which are completely behind the scenes, helping providers and payers render high-quality patient care every minute of every day.